-In Auto-Allocate, Auto-Target, and Recommendations activities, the model will not be affected by the visits captured in Activity QA.
+In Auto-Allocate and Recommendations activities, the model is not affected by the visits captured in Activity QA.

-If you have at.js 1.x, or mbox.js, Activity QA mode will not be sticky if you use Safari or another browser that blocks 3rd-party cookies.
-In these cases you must add the preview parameters to each URL you navigate to.
+If you have at.js 1.x, Activity QA mode is not sticky if you use Safari or another browser that blocks 3rd-party cookies.
+In these cases, you must add the preview parameters to each URL you navigate to.
 The same is true if you have implemented CNAME.

-If an activity uses multiple experience audiences (for example, a US and UK site that are included in the same activity), QA links aren’t generated for the four combinations (Experience A/ US Site, Experience A/ UK Site, Experience B/ US Site, Experience B/ UK Site).
+If an activity uses multiple experience audiences (for example, a US and UK site that are included in the same activity), QA links are not generated for the four combinations (Experience A/US Site, Experience A/UK Site, Experience B/US Site, Experience B/UK Site).
 Only two QA links (Experience A and Experience B) are created and users must qualify for the appropriate audience to see the page.
-A UK QA person couldn’t see the US site.
+A UK QA person cannot see the US site.

 at_preview parameters and values are already URL encoded.
-Most of the time, everything works as expected; however, some customers might have load balancers or Web servers that try to encode the query string parameters again.
+Most of the time, everything works as expected.
+However, some customers must load balancers or Web servers that try to encode the query string parameters again.

-Because of this double encoding, when we try to decode the
+Because of this double encoding, when Target tries to decode the

 at_preview_token, Target can’t extract the correct token value, resulting in preview not working.